NorthStarUAS/FMU-Arduino/README.md

   system.
 The mixes can be setup logically by function, or by defining the matrix directly.

-* I have added support for on-board accelerometer temperature calibration and onboard magenetometer calibration functions.
+* I have added support for an on-board strapdown error calibration matrix, on-board accelerometer calibration and onboard magenetometer calibration.

 * I have added two variants of the UMN AEM ins/gns kalman filter.